-EXCLUSIVE: ECB extends first data haul deadline to give banks extra time
+Exclusive: ECB extends first data haul deadline to give banks extra time

 A spokeswoman for the ECB confirmed that some national supervisors were allowed to “slightly extend” the deadline for gathering the first batch of data “to ensure that the collected data has the highest quality possible”.

-“This is not a general extension, it only applies where supervisors encountered difficulties and questions when gathering the data for the centralised risk assessment,” she added.
+“This is not a general extension, it only applies where supervisors encountered difficulties and questions when gathering the data for the centralized risk assessment,” she added.

 Banks have had several months advance warning about the ECB’s review and an EU stress test in 2014, but are only now getting concrete detail on what data will be required.